-Medical Exemption Reqeust Form
+Medical Exemption REQUEST Form

-Religious Exemption Reqeust Form
+Religious Exemption REQUEST Form

-- The university will not provide any housing options for students that do not present a negative test result at check in.
+- The university will not provide any housing options for students that do not present a negative test result at before check in.

 - Off campus housing will be at the students' expense until such time as a negative test report is submitted.

-classes until proof of being fully vaccinated and a negative test result taken within 3-5 days of return.
+- Off campus students will not be permitted on campus or attend face-face classes until proof of a negative test result taken within 5 days of return.

-Covid 19 Policy for Fully Vaccinated Shaw University Fall 2021
+Covid 19 Policy for Fully Vaccinated Shaw University Fall 2022

 In recent months, safe and effective vaccines, which are proven to significantly reduce COVID-19 transmission and the risk of serious illness when the disease is contracted has become widely available.
 We are committed to vaccine access for students and employees; we know that widespread vaccination is the best way to expediate a return to a healthy and synergistic campus life -- normalcy.